mehmetc/jQuery.PRIMO/README.md

 See the [releases](https://github.com/mehmetc/jQuery.PRIMO/releases) for downloads and release notes

+### WARNING
+    jQuery.PRIMO might NOT work is you changed the JSP pages like removed/renamed class named etc.
+[Contact me](https://github.com/mehmetc/jQuery.PRIMO/issues/new) if you are experiencing problems.

 Installation
 ------------
 From February 2016 this will be a part of the general Primo release cycle.
 But if you have server access you can install it yourself.